lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 When you log in with an admin account, you will see an additional Administration menu in the bottom left sidebar.
 User information registered in Backend.AI is listed in the Users tab.
-In the case of domain admin, users belong to the domain can be only be listed, while superadmin can see all user information.
+Domain admin can see only the users who belong to the domain, while superadmin can see all users' information.
 Only superadmin can create and deactivate a user.

 .. image:: admin_user_page.png